COMAL

 COMAL (Common Algorithmic Language) is a computer programming language developed in Denmark by Børge R. Christensen and Benedict Løfstedt and originally released in 1975.
+It was based on the BASIC programming language, adding multi-line statements and well-defined subroutines among other additions.

-COMAL was one of the few structured programming languages that were available for and comfortably usable on 8-bit home computers.
-It was based on the seminal BASIC programming language, adding multi-line statements and well-defined subroutines among other additions.
+COMAL was originally written for minicomputers, but was small enough to run on early microcomputers as well.
+It is one of the few structured programming languages that were available for and comfortably usable on 8-bit home computers.

 "COMAL Kernel Syntax & Semantics" contains the formal definition of the language.
 Further extensions are common to many implementations.